 The key to avoiding the limitations of static scheduling is to refrain from triggering the operators through a centralized preplanned controller but to make scheduling decisions locally in the circuit as it runs: as soon as all conditions for execution are satisfied (e.g., the operands are available or critical control decisions are resolved), an operation starts.
-In line with the computer architecture analogy of the introduction, this is exactly what dynamically scheduled processors do through their reservation stations [28].
 The rest of this section looks informally at one dynamically scheduled circuit paradigm to give the reader a flavor of what we want to achieve.

-Figure 2 shows a simplified version of a dataflow circuit [15] implementing the loop of Figure 1a.
+Fig. 2 shows a simplified version of a dataflow circuit [15] implementing the loop of Fig. 1(a).
 Besides normal datapath units, this circuit uses a few control units labeled buffer, merge, select, fork, and branch.
 All directed edges in the figure represent data signals accompanied by handshake control signals, which indicate the availability of a new piece of data from the source unit and the readiness of the target unit to accept it, respectively.
-The loop to the left of the figure shows the part of the circuit which updates the iterator i: At the beginning, the constant 0 is sent from the entry point.
+The loop to the left of the figure shows the part of the circuit which updates the iterator i: at the beginning, the constant 0 is sent from the entry point.
 The merge node takes this value and passes it further.
-The buffer node is the register which holds i and distributes it on the next clock cycle to three consumers through the fork node; all successors must consume the value before the fork accepts a new input value.
+The buffer node is the register that holds i and distributes it on the next clock cycle to three consumers through the fork node; all successors must consume the value before the fork accepts a new input value.
 The left branch compares the incremented i with the loop bound; if the bound is not reached, the new value of i is sent back to the register by the branch node through the merge.
 Meanwhile, the other outputs of the first fork use i to access a [] and b [] and to compute the subtraction, which is propagated to the rest of the circuit.

-The key to a good execution of this loop is that, ideally, a new value of i should be used to start computing a [i] - b[i] on every cycle.
-This is the case in this circuit, contrary to a conservative statically scheduled one: The cycle on the left of Figure 2 is completely combinational excluding the buffer and thus a new value for i can be computed on every cycle.
+The key to a good execution of this loop is that, ideally, a new value of i should be used to start computing a[i] - b[i] on every cycle.
+This is the case in this circuit, contrary to a conservative statically scheduled one: the cycle on the left-hand side of Fig. 2 is completely combinational excluding the buffer and thus, a new value for i can be computed on every cycle.
 It is the right part of the circuit which can delay this: when the if is not taken, the result of the addition is dumped by the select node as soon as it arrives through the merge and the old value of s becomes immediately the new value that is sent back to the adder on the following cycle; if, on the other hand, the result is needed, the select will wait for the sum to complete and the adder will be stalled next cycle waiting for its right operand.
 Ultimately, a new subtraction will not be computed and the memory accesses will not be performed due to backpressure from the adder; the top fork will not allow a new i to proceed on the right branch.
-This slows down the initiation of the loop and is exactly what the dynamic schedule in Figure 1d shows.
+This slows down the initiation of the loop and is exactly what the dynamic schedule in Fig. 1(d) shows.

-Fig. 2: A dynamically scheduled, dataflow circuit implementing the code from Figure 1a and achieving the schedule of Figure 1d.
+Fig. 2.
+Dynamically scheduled, dataflow circuit implementing the code from Fig. 1(a) and achieving the schedule of Fig. 1(d).